EKGF/ekg-maturity/docs/other/process.md

 - semantic standards to solve the challenges of data management
 - a method for accelerated EKG deployment

-One of the activities of the EKGF is its work on the EKG/MM which establishes standard criteria for measuring and guiding progress on EKG adoption through asking practical questions of different involved stakeholders.
+One of the activities of the EKGF is its work on [EKG/Maturity](https://maturity.ekgf.org) which establishes standard criteria for measuring and guiding progress on EKG adoption through asking practical questions of different involved stakeholders.

-In order to be able to scale to a larger community of collaborating teams, each contributing content to the EKG/MM, we decided to "eat our own dogfood" and apply the same principles as we advocate for software development and data management such as "work Agile" and "test everything".
+In order to be able to scale to a larger community of collaborating teams, each contributing content to the EKG/Maturity, we decided to "eat our own dogfood" and apply the same principles as we advocate for software development and data management such as "work Agile" and "test everything".